Biomedical Informatics, PhD

 Doctoral Program Supervisory Committee

-Within three weeks of its appointment, the supervisory committee will meet to designate and subsequently file in the Office of Graduate Studies a complete program of studies conforming to the requirements for the degree.
-At least half of the total hours for the degree must be completed at the University of Nebraska after the filing of the program of study.
-Any subsequent change in the program or in the dissertation topic must be approved by the supervisory committee and recommended to the dean for Graduate Studies.
+Within three weeks of its appointment, the supervisory committee will meet to designate and subsequently submit to the Office of Graduate Studies a complete program of studies conforming to the requirements for the degree.
+At least half of the total hours for the degree must be completed at the University of Nebraska after the filing of the program of study is filed.
+Any subsequent changes in the program or in the dissertation topic must be approved by the supervisory committee and recommended to the dean for Graduate Studies.

 Academic Requirements